stomaras/C-/README.md

   DatabaseGenerated	Can be applied to a property to configure how the underlying database should generate the value for the corresponding column e.g. identity,                             computed or none.
   InverseProperty   Can be applied to a property to specify the inverse of a navigation property that represents the other end of the same relationship.

+  # Note

+  In EF6, the Key attribute along with the column attribute can be applied o multiple properties of an entity class which will create composite
+  Primary Key Columns in the Database

+  EF Core does not support creating a composite key using the Key attribute.
+You have to use the Fluent API HasKey() Function in EF Core